Assertions features

 List Assertions

-These apply to anything that implements System.IList
+These apply to anything that implements System.IList.
+Therefore the

 assertion available for enumerable types also apply (but are re-implemented using

-members, such as Count
+specific IList members, such as Count and Contains).

 Delegate Assertions